lslqtz/Hackintosh-Bootloader-for-B150-PRO-GAMING/README.md

 # Hackintosh-Bootloader-for-B150-PRO-GAMING

-Default settings: iMac18,2, No GUI, No Picker, HiDPI (2x), Power Nap On (darkwake=10)
+Default settings: iMac18,2, No GUI, No Picker, HiDPI (2x), Power Nap On

-macOS Version: Catalina 10.15.5
+macOS Version: Big Sur 11 (Beta, 20A5364e)

+This is the last update, because I have replaced the motherboard to Maximus VIII Hero (Z170 chipset).

 | Hardware | Model |
 | --- | --- |